Azure Data Implementation

 Azure Data Catalog is an index to all of an organization’s data.
 Each data source has to be manually registered in the catalog.

-Azure SQL Data Warehouse is a repository for structured, relational data.
-It’s used primarily for business reporting and it works with the SQL Server ecosystem.
+Azure Synapse Analytics is a repository for structured, relational data.
+It’s used primarily for business reporting and it works with the SQL Server ecosystem, although it also integrates with Apache Spark

 With Azure Data Factory, you can create data processing pipelines.
 This lets you automate data movement and transformation.